alchemy-fr/Phraseanet-Docs/en/User/Guide/Search.rst

 .. topic:: The essential

-    The media and stories searches in *Phraseanet* are made through a full text search engine that works just like a standard search engine.
+    The media and stories searches in *Phraseanet* are made through a full text search engine that works like many search engines.

     Combined with common search operators, these searches are more relevant.
     Extended searches can be made with other less used operators.
 It is also possible to search in specific fields if needed.

-    If a Thesaurus is activated, the search and review of the results can be greatly enhanced.
+    If a *Thesaurus* is activated, the search and review of the results can be greatly enhanced.

-    The indexation quality is still the dominating factor.
+    **Remember that in most case, indexation quality remains the dominant factor in search results**.

 Full text search
 ----------------